Crash Martinair flight MP495 in Faro, Portugal

 George Santayana

-After over 30 years, proper accountability and responsibilty taking for the Martinair crash in Faro and its aftermath still lack.
+After over 32 years, proper accountability and responsibilty taking for the Martinair crash in Faro and its aftermath still lack.

+There is still too much room for biased opinions and alternative truths.
 An open discussion still seems not possible.

 The DC10, PH-MBN Anthony Ruys, is bought by the Royal Netherlands Air Force (destined to be converted into a KDC-10) and immediately leased back to Martinair.